Academic-ID/sapienAI/README.md

 ### Google Gemini & Vertex AI

-Configure access to Google's Gemini models, potentially via Vertex AI.
+Configure access to Google's Gemini models.
+Only one option needs to be set to use Gemini models.

 | Environment Variable             | Description                                                         | Type   | Default Value |
 | :------------------------------- | :------------------------------------------------------------------ | :----- | :------------ |